xHunterW/Talent-Tempo_Human_Resources_Hiring_Tool/README.md

 This creates two side-by-side tables: Internal Buzzwords and Missing External Buzzwords, both with spinners

 Notes:
-Keep IDs in ui.R and server.R in sync; a mismatch will throw “object not found” errors at render time.
+Keep IDs in ui.R and server.R in sync.
+A mismatch will throw “object not found” errors at render time.
 For different theming, you can add shinythemes::themeSelector() or wrap fluidPage(theme = shinythemes::shinytheme("cosmo"), ...).

 # Running the RShiny App